 Management conducted an evaluation of the effectiveness of our internal control over financial reporting based on the framework in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
 Management has elected to exclude the internal control over financial reporting of the recently acquired majority of the Mobility & Materials business ("M&M") of DuPont de Nemours, Inc. from its assessment of internal control over financial reporting as of December 31, 2022, see Note 4 - Acquisitions, Dispositions and Plant Closures in the accompanying consolidated financial statements for further information.
 The excluded financial statement amounts of M&M constituted 15% of our consolidated Total assets and 4% of our consolidated Net sales as of and for the year ended December 31, 2022.
-Based on this evaluation, management concluded that the Company's internal control over financial reporting firm, KPMG LLP, has issued an audit report on the effectiveness of the Company's internal control over financial reporting.
+Based on this evaluation, management concluded that the Company's internal control over financial reporting was effective as of December 31, 2022.
+The Company's independent registered public accounting firm, KPMG LLP, has issued an audit report on the effectiveness of the Company's internal control over financial reporting.
 Their report follows on page 60.